WR 065 : Rhetoric and Critical Thinking II

 Course learning outcomes

-1. Rhetorical Awareness: Analyze and compare the role of voice, audience, purpose, and point of view in a variety of texts in different disciplines.
+1. Analyze and compare rhetorical choices and concepts in a variety of texts across different disciplines.

-5. Metacognition and Transfer: Explain and demonstrate how reading and writing strategies and processes apply to personal, professional, and academic goals.
+4. Reflect on how reading and writing skills, strategies, and processes apply to personal, professional, and academic goals.

 Content outline